APPOINTMENT AND ACCOUNTABILITY

 - Knowledge of administrative law, civil litigation, statutory interpretation, and the administrative justice system.

-- Excellent analytical and written communication skills to understand the content of cases and prepare written decisions.
+- Excellent legal analytical and written communication skills to understand the content of cases and prepare written decisions.

 - Knowledge of and commitment to sound governance practices.